lhocke/MERN-Scrape/README.md

 # MERN-Scrape
 A MERN stack application that finds headlines from the New York Times based on user input.
-Users are then allowed to pin articles to a global saved page
+Users are then allowed to pin articles to a global saved page (stored in mongo)